random-applications/Source-Variability-Data/README.md

 ### Program errors

 In most cases, the program will run to completion without error (a process that takes around 60-100 seconds).
-There are several instances in the code that possible errors have excepted and the program will throw a status error.
+There are several instances in the code that possible errors have excepted, and the program will throw a status error.

-If the user input mode is used to enter session codes, the sections in which errors occoured may be retried.
+If the user input mode is used to enter session codes, the sections in which errors occurred may be retried.
 Otherwise, of the program was only called through the command line, the program will end.

 There are 3 types of errors that have been excepted by the code.
 Any other type of error will cause the program to crash.